huggingface/deep-rl-class/unit3/README.md

 1️⃣ 📖 **Read [Deep Q-Learning with Atari chapter](https://huggingface.co/blog/deep-rl-dqn)**.

+2️⃣ 📝 Take a piece of paper and check your knowledge with this series of questions ❔ 👉 https://github.com/huggingface/deep-rl-class/blob/main/unit3/quiz.md

-2️⃣ 👩‍💻 Then dive on the hands-on, where **you'll train a Deep Q-Learning agent** playing Space Invaders using [RL Baselines3 Zoo](https://github.com/DLR-RM/rl-baselines3-zoo), a training framework based on [Stable-Baselines3](https://stable-baselines3.readthedocs.io/en/master/) that provides scripts for training, evaluating agents, tuning hyperparameters, plotting results and recording videos.
+3️⃣ 👩‍💻 Then dive on the hands-on, where **you'll train a Deep Q-Learning agent** playing Space Invaders using [RL Baselines3 Zoo](https://github.com/DLR-RM/rl-baselines3-zoo), a training framework based on [Stable-Baselines3](https://stable-baselines3.readthedocs.io/en/master/) that provides scripts for training, evaluating agents, tuning hyperparameters, plotting results and recording videos.

 Thanks to a leaderboard, **you'll be able to compare your results with other classmates** and exchange the best practices to improve your agent's scores Who will win the challenge for Unit 2 🏆?